whitneyburton/portfolios/students/1511/brian-rippeto/20160616-brian-rippeto-m4.md

 - SAB
 - Pairing with mod 3 students
-- Recruited on student who is starting this month in back-end program
+- Recruited one student who is starting this month in back-end program
-- Regular attendence
+- Regular attendance

 ## Review